Oskru/BankAccountSystem/README.md

 ## Description

-This is a simple Java GUI project that simulates a basic bank account system, where a user can create different types of accounts (e.g savings, checking) and perform basic transactions (e.g deposit, withdraw).
+This is a simple Java console application project that simulates a basic bank account system, where a user can create different types of accounts (e.g savings, checking) and perform basic transactions (e.g deposit, withdraw).
 The project demonstrates the use of polymorphism, inheritance, interfaces, abstract classes, and casting.
 It also allows the user to check exchange rates of different currencies using an external API.

 ## How to use